jsuggs/wordle-solver/README.md

 First, why am I buidling a wordle solver?
 Mainly to see if I can.
 Also, my family is going to be in Texas for a week, so I've got some extra time on my hands.

+## Goals
+- Be able to solve all words
+- Use the simplest algorithms possible
+- Learn something new and have fun doing it

 ## Assumptions / Methodology
 I'm going to use some basic php (its what I know best) and I think at least to start, I'm going to focus on getting something working in more or a brute force type of situation.
 Then I'll layer in more advanved techniques as it progresses.